 - Wide-brimmed hat and a sweat band would not go amiss to keep sweat out of your eyes, especially in the tombs, which are very hot and humid.

-- Bikinis and skimpy summer wear for pool side and beach, but not on the street, dining room or otherwise in public.
+- Bikinis and skimpy summer wear are accepted for hotel pool side and beach, but not on the street, dining room or otherwise in public.